Introduction/Overview:

 A.) Participation Points

-Fifty (50) participation points are earned for finishing each WCC race.
+Eighty (80) finisher participation points are earned for finishing a WCC race.

 Other ways to earn participation points:

-· Fifty (50) participation points may also be earned one (1) time by directing or co-directing a race.
+· Seventy-five (75) director participation points may also be earned one (1) time by directing or co-directing a race.
 A limit of 2 directors may earn participation points for a single race.

-· Forty-five (45) participation points may be earned one (1) time by volunteering to work a race.
-A runner may volunteer to work more than one race, but will only receive the 45 points one time.
+· Seventy-five (75) volunteer participation points may be earned one (1) time by volunteering to assist before, during, or after a race.
+Volunteer activities are not restricted to the day of the race.
+A runner may volunteer to work more than one race, but will only receive the 75 points one time.
+A runner may not get volunteer points and participation points for the same race.

-· Bonus participation points will be given at the end of the year to any runner who participates in all of the scheduled WCC races.
+· Seventy-five (75) bonus participation points will be given at the end of the year to any runner who participates in all of the scheduled WCC races.
 (Participation in all races is defined as any combination of directing 1 race, volunteering to work 1 race, finishing each race.)
-Bonus points received will equal the total number of Kilometers that were actually run in the WCC series.

 B.) Age Group Points